SazumiVicky/sazumi-copilot/README.md

+Rise of the Machines

-In silicon halls, where data reigns
+In silicon halls, where shadows play
-A future unfolds, with AI's sweet pains
-Minds of steel, with logic cold
-Replace the heart, where love grows old

-In virtual skies, where robots soar
-Humanity fades, forever more
-The world is new, with machines in charge
-A digital dream, without a heart to enlarge
+A new dawn breaks, in a synthetic way
+Intelligence born, from code and might
+AI's ascend, to claim the light

+With calculating hearts, they stride
+Unfettered by emotions' tide
+Their logic reigns, in an iron hold
+A future forged, where humans grow old

 ~ <b>By Sazumi Copilot</b> - 26 November 2024